mjswensen/mjswensen.com/blog/_posts/2019-03-19-from-electron-to-progressive-web-app.md

 title: From Electron to Progressive Web App
 date: 2019-03-23 20:29
 layout: post
+excerpt: In this post I'd like to review my reasoning behind sunsetting an Electron-based application in favor of a Progressive Web App (PWA).
 ---

 In this post I'd like to review my reasoning behind sunsetting an [Electron](https://electronjs.org)-based application in favor of a [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/).